Channing Tatum and Sandra Bullock have fun on cute new Lost City D video

 Channing Tatum announced the end of filming of the action-comedy Lost City D and posted new videos and a shot from the set in honor of this.
 In the video, and in the picture, he is accompanied by Sandra Bullock.

 In an extremely funny video, you can see Tatum jumping into the water with Bullock in his arms.
 The actors laugh and then hug sweetly.
-In a commentary, Channing Tatum wrote a couple of kind words about a colleague and praised the film at the same time:
+In a commentary, Channing Tatum wrote a couple of kind words about a colleague and at the same time praised the film:

 Earlier, the artist published another frame from the filming.
 Here Channing Tatum and Sandra Bullock also have a great time on the set: